Trajectory control of a suspended load with non-stopping flying carriers: Validation

+In Figure~\ref{fig:complete_traj}, another simulation result is shown, with ${\varepsilon=0.55}$ and quintic polynomial trajectories in the load's position and attitude components.

+Each coordinate of the load pose is required to move by 1 m in 10 s, the pitch angle by 10 degrees, and the roll angle by 5 degrees.
+Then, the pose of the load is asked to remain constant for 5 seconds.
+As can be seen in Figure~\ref{fig:complete_traj}, the load pose follows the reference value.
+After around 3s, the norms of the velocity of carriers 1, 2, and 3 hit the lower bound, and the optimization algorithm successfully prevents them from exceeding it; the same happens to the norm of the velocity of carrier 4 at a time equal to about 5 seconds.
+In the meantime, the load trajectory tracking is not perturbed.

 The simulation results show that the proposed method allows the carriers to keep their forward velocity while also manipulating the suspended load along a trajectory composed of static and dynamic parts.
-From the comparison, the following aspects emerge. \begin{itemize} \item {Carrier velocity enforcement:} the optimization layer ensures strictly positive velocity norms of the carriers, respecting non-stopping constraints and keeping the velocity norms above the minimum threshold of $\varepsilon = 0.2$~m/s throughout the simulation. \item {Smooth motion:} the optimized elliptical trajectories ensure smooth motion of the carriers when the load changes velocity. \item {Load tracking performance:} Position and orientation errors remain bounded and converge to zero when the load desired trajectory is static, demonstrating that enforcing minimum velocity does not compromise load stability.
-We observe slightly higher position error of the load in the optimized case than in the non-optimized one, with the mean value of $||e_p||$ equal to 0.015 m in the former case and 0.013 m in the latter.
-This may be due to the higher velocities reached by the carriers, which excite the visco-elastic simulated cables.
-Orientation errors are negligible in both cases. \end{itemize} These results validate the proposed feedback-optimization framework as a reliable method for dynamic cooperative transport with non-stopping aerial carriers.
+From the comparison, the following aspects emerge. \begin{itemize} \item \textit{Carrier velocity enforcement:} the optimization layer ensures strictly non-zero velocity norms of the carriers, respecting non-stopping constraints and keeping the velocity norms above the minimum threshold of $\varepsilon = 0.2$~m/s throughout the simulation. \item \textit{Load tracking performance:} Position and orientation errors remain bounded and converge to zero when the load desired trajectory is static, demonstrating that enforcing minimum velocity does not compromise load stability.
+We observe slightly higher position error of the load in the optimized case in Figure~\ref{fig:si_ott_errors} than in the non-optimized one in Figure~\ref{fig:no_ott_errors}, with the mean value of $||e_p||$ equal to 0.015 m in the former case and 0.013 m in the latter.
+This may be due to the higher velocities reached by the carriers, which excite the visco-elastic simulated cables. \end{itemize}